bada-bing/knowledge-base/tools/README.md

 -  [Browsers](./browsers/README.md)
 -  [IDE - IntelliJ Idea](./idea.md)

+Similar to the approach in [VS Code](./code/README.md) section, define your expectations and requirements
+- (general guideline) aim to install only what is really necessary!
+Use as much as possible VMs and Docker Containers
 ## Common VS Code and IntelliJ Settings:
 - Theme: One Dark Pro
 - Font: Fira Code